 Another way to make your reviewers life easier is through self-explanatory messages.

 Usually there are several commits that adds up to one pull request.
-When we work on a feature and add our changes to the working directory.
-When you commit and push them to your branch they will also be visible in your cloned repository.
+These are summarized on a timeline as we work on a feature and add our changes to the working directory.
+When you commit and push them to your branch they will also be visible in your pull request, like a working log.

 Writing a clear and concise message in your commits will immediately lead your team mate into what the foundational pieces are for your pull request.
 They can look something like below